 I wonder is simply a thought bubble where students can record questions prior to reading, their thoughts during reading, quotes from the text and their opinions about them, or predictions for the future after reading.
 The I Wonder organizer provides a great opportunity for student discussions and scaffolds students who need a bit more thinking time before they feel comfortable to share.

-Think and Search: Found in multiple places (sequencing, details)
+- Think and Search: Found in multiple places (sequencing, details)

-- On My Own: Opinion questions
+- On My Own: Opinion questions (not found in book)

 Since close reading, there have been other innovations on this idea.
 Doodle notes have been introduced as an option for busy hands and minds.
 I love the idea of stopping and jotting strategically too.
 We, as teachers, need to pause for reflections sometimes, and so do students.
 By pausing to record thoughts and notes, we take time to reflect on the author’s perspective, main ideas, etc.

 The freebie above is from Danielle Knight at Study All Knight.
 It provides a great example of doodle notes for the purpose of writing.
 You can hopefully see how this idea translates to reading if you have students sketch about what they’ve read.
 You can check out how Danielle’s used this concept in her digital interactive notebook resources.

 I mentioned I would consider myself a word caller mainly because I struggled to maintain attention to my reading, but for some students, the struggle is more about where to place importance.
 Some children struggle to decide what they must remember and what is just added detail.
 Teaching children how to determine the importance of text information is an important skill you shouldn’t overlook.

 To make it more concrete, I loved this lesson from One Extra Degree.
 My students loved making their suitcase and let’s just say that their packing lists really shortened as the lesson was completed.
 I highly recommend giving it a try.

-Focus on Vocabulary
+Focus on Vocabulary to Improve Comprehension

 Monitoring both reading level and understanding is important to reading comprehension.
 If we hand students texts that are beyond their range, we know the result will be frustration and poor comprehension.
 Likewise, if we give texts that are too easy, students lose interest.

 Teachers are not the only ones who need to monitor reading.
 Students need to know how to think about their thinking.
 They need to realize when things aren’t making sense, when they have a miscue, or when they missed something.
 They need to practice fix up strategies when they realize they’ve missed something.
 I use the terms clicking and clunking.
 If my kids understand well, things are clicking, but when there is breakdown, there’s a clunk.
 The anchor chart and practice pages from C2Teaching to the right are great for introduction.

-Number 9: Get Them Talking
+Reading Strategy #9: Get Them Talking

 Kids need to talk in the classroom.
 This is how they work out confusions and extend thinking about their reading.
 I wrote a post not long ago with 5 Ways to Improve Student Engagement with helpful tips you can use to get your students talking and doing the work.
 I highly recommend you check that out and download the freebie to the left.
 It is a checklist of engagement ideas you can put into your plans.

-Number 10: Teach Reading Skills
+Comprehension Strategy #10: Teach Reading Skills

 Of course, this last one is probably not a new revelation, but seriously, there is a difference between assessing a skill and modeling a skill.
 I’ve been amazed at the number of times I’ve heard discussions that students don’t understand how to do a certain skill when their only instruction in the skill is reading a passage and answer questions.